I long, as does every human being, to be at home wherever I find myself

-I was trying to explain to a male colleague why I am naming my new website “daughterhood.org.”
-He’s both an expert on aging and shares responsibility with his sister for their mother’s care.
+I was trying to explain to a male colleague why I was naming my new (at the time) website “Daughterhood.org.”
+He’s an expert on aging and shares responsibility with his sister for their mother’s care.
 So, I wanted his advice on creating a resource that helps families care for their parents.

 The idea of “daughterhood” as a career-disrupter occupies little social media, blogging, and media real estate relative to motherhood.
 BUT, being a daughter can wreck a woman’s professional plans faster than anyone can say, “lean in,” or “play big.”

 Taking care of an aging parent is the furtive, not-talked-about “de-railer” of women’s careers — not to mention their own health and sanity.
 I write and talk a lot about caring for the frail elderly.
 It’s what I have been doing for the past 20 years.

 Here’s what I know about how this new life challenge takes the motherhood-career dilemma and makes it look like small time problems.